webrtc-security/webrtc-security.github.io/index.md

 The browser can access local resources (including camera, mic, files), which leads the inevitable concern of a web application accessing a user's microphone and camera.
 If web applications could freely gain access to a user's camera or microphone, an unscrupulous app may attempt to record or distribute video or audio feeds without the user's knowledge.
 It could be a simple matter for a website residing in a background tab to abuse the user's trust (the user may not even realise a site harbours such a communication application).

-WebRTC combats this by requiring the user to give explicit permission for the camera or microphone to be used (both can be configured indivudally).
+WebRTC combats this by requiring the user to give explicit permission for the camera or microphone to be used (both can be configured individually).
 It is possible to ask the user for one-time or permanent access.
 It is not possible for a WebRTC application to arbitrarily gain access or operate either device.
 Furthermore, when either the microphone or camera is being used the client UI is required to expressly show the user that the microphone or camera are being operated.
 In Chrome, this takes the form of a red dot on any tab accessing a user's media.

 ![Figure 3.
 Chrome UI Indicators](/images/diagram_3_en.png)
 <h5 class="img-title">*Figure 3.
 Chrome UI Indicators*</h5>